University Greys: Engagements

-The Greys fought at the First Battle of Manassas in the brigade of Brigadier General Barnard Elliott Bee, a unit of the Army of the Shenandoah (Confederate) under the command of then-Brigadier General Joseph E. Johnston.
-They also fought at the Battle of Gaines's Mill, the Battle of Malvern Hill, the Second Battle of Manassas, the Battle of South Mountain and the Battle of Antietam.
+The Greys also fought at the Battle of Gaines's Mill, the Battle of Malvern Hill, the Second Battle of Manassas, the Battle of South Mountain and the Battle of Antietam.

 As a unit of the division under the command of Brigadier General J. Johnston Pettigrew in Pickett's Charge at the Battle of Gettysburg, when the Confederates made a desperate frontal assault on the Union entrenchments atop Cemetery Ridge on July 3, 1863.
-The Greys penetrated further into the Union position than any other unit, but at the terrible cost: every soldier in the company who started the assault was either killed, wounded or captured.
+As part of Davis' brigade, the Greys advanced the longest distance towards the Union lines, but they never reached the Federal position.
+Harassed by artillery fire, musketry from the entrenched line on Cemetery Ridge and a flank attack from the 8th Ohio, the unit never progressed much farther than the Emmitsburg Road.
+Every soldier in the company who started the assault was either killed, wounded or captured.

 After Gettysburg, the depleted Greys were merged with Company G (the "Lamar Rifles").
 The unit continued to fight until the last days of the war.

+A statistical recapitulation of the company's service, prepared after the war by Capt.
+John V. Moore and published in The Weekly Clarion on September 27, 1866, recorded 136 names on the company's muster rolls.
+Of these, 24 men and 2 officers were killed in action, 4 died of wounds, and one was killed accidentally; 66 men and 6 officers were wounded, with 95 wounds received in all, and 11 men were permanently disabled.
+Nine were killed in their first engagement and 14 were captured.
+The company drew 133 men born in Southern states and 3 born abroad, representing 21 professions and 12 states and kingdoms, with an average age of just over 21 years.